novateams/nova.core/nova/core/roles/outline/README.md

 - In order for the exporting/importing functions to be successful, please make sure that you have connectivity between the outline application container and the s3 service (that can also be a container, running on the same host).
 - If importing or exporting fails, make sure that there are no DNS issues (that the outline container can resolve the s3 service), no certificate trust issues etc.
 - Exporting the wiki **does not include users, groups or any permission schemes**, only articles and attachments are included.
 Makes sense to always make backups at the OS level as well.
-- Exporting the wiki includes only those collections that you have the premissions to read, even if you are admin.
+- Exporting the wiki includes only those collections that you have the permissions to read, even if you are admin.